carbonplan/research/articles/stripe-reports-insights/index.md

 <Metrics/>

 For the first four metrics — mechanism, volume, negativity, and permanence — we attempted to independently validate projects’ claims.
-We gave projects a <Check closed={true}/> when we could validate a claim with reasonable confidence, and a <Ex closed={true}/> if we found credible reason to doubt a claim.
-Where we didn’t feel confident, we left the entry blank to err on the side of caution and respectfulness.
+We gave projects a <Check closed={true}/> when we could validate a claim with reasonable confidence.
+Where we didn’t feel confident about validating claims, we left the entry blank, generally erring on the side of caution and respectfulness.
 We also indicated what kind of additional information would be useful in comments.
 As we develop better methods, and as we and the community learn more about these and other projects, we expect to be able to validate more claims with confidence.

 An additional key point for the first metric — mechanism — is that some projects do not currently remove carbon dioxide from the atmosphere.
 Rather, some avoid emissions that would otherwise occur, including by sourcing and transforming existing biogenic or industrial emissions into more stable storage.
 These projects could all become a component of a carbon removal system in the future, however.
-For example, a project that sequesters CO2 from an industrial waste stream today could begin sourcing CO2 from direct air capture or biogenic energy tomorrow.
+For example, a project that sequesters CO<sub>2</sub> from an industrial waste stream today could begin sourcing CO<sub>2</sub> from direct air capture or biogenic energy tomorrow.
 We try to clearly point out each of these cases in our reports, and we plan to more thoroughly explore this nuanced distinction in a future post.

 For the fifth metric — cost — we report what projects offer.
 We did not attempt to validate this metric because the price at which a project offers its product speaks for itself, at least in terms of total cost.
-The stated price in terms of $/tCO2 depends on several other factors, however, including projects’  estimated volume.
+The stated price in terms of $/tCO<sub>2</sub> depends on several other factors, however, including projects’  estimated volume.
 We encourage readers to interpret these data in the context of other project attributes.

 The last two metrics — additionality and specificity — reflect our attempt to qualitatively assess these cross-cutting issues.
 The importance of additionality depends on the motivation for funding.
 As discussed further below, this metric is less important when funding decisions are oriented around encouraging innovation, rather than carbon offsetting.
 Specificity reflects the degree to which there is enough detail in project proposals, publications, or other materials to validate the rest of our metrics.